 Our success, competitive position and potential future revenues will depend in part on our ability to protect our intellectual property.
 If we, Albert Einstein College of Medicine or our other collaborators fail to file, prosecute or maintain certain patents, our competitors could market products that contain features and clinical benefits similar to those of our products, and demand for our products could decline as a result.
 In January 2003, the U.S. Patent and Trademark Office, or PTO, disclosed that a law firm for an unidentified third-party filed requests for an Ex Parte Reexamination related to certain claims on patents we exclusively licensed from Albert Einstein College of Medicine.
 In each of the reexaminations, the PTO issued a first/initial office action and responses to those office actions were filed.
 In certain of the reexaminations, the PTO issued second/final office actions in which the PTO affirmed the patentability of certain claims related to uses of our drugs under development while maintaining rejections with respect to other claims, and responses to those office actions have been filed.
 Reexamination certificates have been issued in certain of the proceedings confirming the patentability of the claims.
 We cannot provide any assurance as to the outcome of the remaining ongoing PTO proceedings.
-An adverse outcome of the reexamination process could result in loss of claims of these patents that pertain to certain drugs we currently have under development and could have a material adverse impact on our future revenues.
+We may be involved in additional challenges to our intellectual property.
+An adverse outcome of the reexamination process or any other challenges to our intellectual property could result in loss of claims of these patents that pertain to certain drugs we currently have under development and could have a material adverse impact on our future revenues.